-As part of the ongoing transition plans for KS4 and KS5 students; Gretton staff work in collaboration with students, parents and Further Education provisions to broaden understanding of the facilities on offer outside of Gretton School.
-There are a selection of qualifications that are available including; Apprenticeships, A-levels, BTECs, Functional Skills and Supported Internships.
+As part of the ongoing transition plans for KS4 and KS5 students, Gretton staff work in collaboration with students, parents and Further Education providers to broaden learners’ understanding of the facilities on offer outside of Gretton School.
+There are a selection of qualifications within FE provisions including; Apprenticeships, A-levels, BTECs, Functional Skills and Supported Internships.

-Student A joined Gretton in 2012.
-On arrival he displayed high anxiety and needed to be accompanied everywhere by his 1:1 teaching assistant throughout the school day.
+Student A joined Gretton School where upon arrival he displayed high anxiety and needed to be accompanied everywhere by his 1:1 teaching assistant throughout the day.
 He also had sensory issues which presented difficulties with food, noise and smell.

 Throughout the intervening years, Student A has made tremendous progress; he is no longer in receipt of a 1:1 assistant, he travels independently – some days taking a train and bus outside of the City to get himself home – he has also planned and negotiated a visit to London using public transport, with minimal staff involvement.